 I would not have dreamed of talking to my parents the way my boys talk to me.
 I didn’t respond to my mother, even as an adult, when she criticized me for just about everything I did.

 On her deathbed, she still had to comment on what I was wearing.
 “Why are you wearing a T-shirt in the middle of winter?” she asked.
 She had no idea that it was 105 degrees in the house.
 She was bundled up like a snow bunny.

 I spent a year in therapy to sort out the complicated nuances of being a parent to adult children.
 I was curious as to why my adult children – and maybe others in the boomer generation – felt the need to parent or criticize their parents.

 My therapist said: “It has nothing to do with you.
 It’s their adult issues that come out and spill onto you, your behavior, activities and lifestyle, which they may or may not approve of.
 Your sons have issues.
 Probably you ex-husband is even complicit and influences your sons in a variety of unconscious ways.”

 When we attempt to sort out family issues involving our adult children, we walk a fine line.
 We certainly have to practice mindfulness in all aspects of the family dynamic.
 And parents have to practice not speaking the first thought that comes to mind.
-After all, the first thought comes from judgment and it usually becomes the subject of confrontation.
+After all, the first thought comes from judgment, and it usually becomes the subject of confrontation.

 It’s approaching summer now and we will all soon be encountering family outings and vacations – hopefully.
-Let’s see how the parents of adult children can better understand and emotionally cope with the energetic dynamic of family communication.
+Let’s see how the parents of adult children can better understand and emotionally cope with the energetic dynamics of family communication.